complete-dope/codex/content/posts/Intermediate_GPU.md

 7. `__shfl_down_sync` : One thread can read value from another thread that is in same warp
 8. `reduce` ops : that takes a list of array of items and combines them into a single value.
 9. threadIdx : these are local x,y coordinates inside a thread block ( not global)
-10. blockIdx : this is the block idx in a grid
+10. blockIdx : this is the thread block idx in a grid
 11. blockDim : x, y dimension of a thread block this tells how many threads are present in a thread block
-12. gridIdx :
+12. gridIdx : this is a grid of thread block
+13. __syncthreads():

 ## Kernel in GPU
 kernel is a piece of cuda using which we write instruction / code over a GPU and it executes them